Skip to content

 I: Placement

-In a draft plan this must always be left blank, because this is when you can tell your local authority what nursery / school you want your child to go to if that isn’t already settled.
-Once confirmed, the plan will name the nursery / school your child attends.
+This must always be left blank in a draft plan.
+This is so that you can tell your local authority what nursery or school you want your child to go to if that isn’t already settled.
+Once confirmed, the plan will name the nursery or school your child attends.

 J: Personal Budget Arrangements

 A personal budget is not extra money but a more flexible way of using the funding allocated to your child.
-You have to have made a request for this.
-See our separate section on Personal Budgets & Direct Payments – see Support Packages on this page.
+You have to make a request for this.
+See Tab 5 – Support Packages for more information.

 K: Advice and Information